 How do I register my child?

-Boys (mites) and girls (U8) MUST register ONLINE by clicking on the SAHA registration link on this page.
-NOTE: All registrations for the SAHA hockey program must be accompanied by a USA Hockey Registration confirmation AND a copy of the official birth certificate for the participant.
+Boys (mites) and girls (8U) MUST register ONLINE - NOTE: All registrations for the SAHA hockey program must be accompanied by a USA Hockey Registration confirmation AND a copy of the official birth certificate for the participant.
 If your child participated in the SAHA last year, we have a birth certificate on file.
 If your child is new to the program, USA Hockey requires us to get and keep get a copy of the child’s birth certificate before processing the registration forms.

 Do I need to live in the Stillwater School District?